harjindersandhu/snowBallWebGL/README.md

 ### Performances
 It’s not easy to evaluate performances of a system strongly based on hardware design and software optimization.
 It’s only possible make some considerations:
-* Using a MacBook Pro Retina (2,4 GHz Intel Core i5, Intel Iris 1536 MB) and Safari as reference, were observed results below:
+* Using a MacBook Pro Retina (2,4 GHz Intel Core i5, Intel Iris 1536 MB) and Safari as reference, were observed results below: with 50K, 100K or 150K particles, the frame-rate is always 60.